vivCoding/CS180_Project5/README.md

 * **Client Class:**
 	* Allows the user to interact with the application.
 Shows appropriate GUIs for each interaction, manages the client logic, and makes requests to the server.
 	* Testing done on this class is through JUnit tests in RunLocalTest.java.
-GUI testing included just entering correct inputs to see if inputs inputted correctly would work.
+GUI testing included just entering correct inputs to see if inputs inputted correctly would
+		* JUnit tests check that all methods and fields are declared properly, then attempt to call a method with both valid and invalid parameters when applicable for funcitonality
+		* GUI testing was done by attempting to enter valid and invalid information into fields to ensure proper functionality of the Client, as well as attempting to use every possible reachable part of the GUI (all buttons in GUI, all open fields, closing each GUI) to ensure that overall functionality was as desired. work.
 Then incorrect inputs are put in to get the error messages to display to make sure error messages are displayed in the correct situations.
 	* actionPerformed
 		* Watches/manages the buttons.
 Chooses what to do after a button is pressed depending on circumstances.